The Sagrado Galleria: Much More Than An Art Space In South La Phoenikera

 On Saturday, May 6, The Sagrado Galleria inaugurated its 7th show, Mujeres del Desierto.
 The one-of-a-kind exhibit celebrates the feminine spirit by featuring the work of 31 women from La Phoenikera, New Mexico and other states.
 According to Julia, this is a five-part experiential exhibit that involves art, art mentorship for youth, wellness, entrepreneurial spirit and city beautification.

 Throughout May, the gallery will host a series of female-driven workshops.
-One of them is about womb wellness, which will include a showing of the film Catching Babies by Barni Axmed Qaasim, and a panel discussion with birth workers from La Phoenikera.
+One is about womb wellness, including a showing of the film Catching Babies by Barni Axmed Qaasim and a panel discussion with birth workers from La Phoenikera.
 Another is an art workshop for youth ages 12 to 18 hosted by Emily Costello, one of Mujeres del Desierto’s featured artists.

-Every workshop and event throughout the month will have a pop-up of Azukar Coffee, a local shop that is scheduled to open in early June.
-Azukar is owned by Sandra Flores, who was born and raised in South La Phoenikera.
-To take everything full circle, a group of female artists will come together to paint a mural at Azukar Coffee.
+Every workshop and event throughout the month will feature a pop-up of Azukar Coffee, a local shop scheduled to open in early June.
+Sandra Flores, who was born and raised in South La Phoenikera, owns Azukar.
+To bring everything full circle, a group of female artists will come together to paint a mural at Azukar Coffee.

-Some Phoenikeros may remember that cruising down Central Avenue in the South Side was made illegal in the 90s.
-The way we see it, the availability of an art space like The Sagrado Galleria that brings people together along this corridor is in many ways a subversive act.
+Some Phoenikeros may remember that cruising down Central Avenue in the South Side was made illegal in the 1990s.
+The availability of an art space like The Sagrado Galleria that brings people together along this corridor is, in many ways, a subversive act.

 SHARE IT: